hashicorp/terraform-website/content/source/docs/plugin/which-sdk.html.md

 ## Do You Need Any Features That the Framework Doesn't Provide (Yet)?

-The framework is still under development, and so some features that SDKv2 supports the framework may not support yet.
-These include:
+The framework is still under development, and so it may not yet support some features that are available in SDKv2.
+These include the ability to:

 * Validate configurations.
 * Modify plans and force resource recreation.